What Happens If I Don't Pay Property Taxes in Oregon?

 Responding to a Tax Foreclosure in Oregon

-You can file an answer to the foreclosure with any defenses you want to bring up, like you actually paid the taxes.
+You can file an answer to the foreclosure with any defenses you want to raise, like you actually paid the taxes.
 You must file your response within 30 days after the foreclosure list is first published, excluding the first day of publication.
 (Or.
 Rev. Stat. § 312.070.)

 If you don't have a valid defense, you'll have to get caught up on what you owe before the judgment to stop the foreclosure.
 Before the foreclosure list is published, you can get your home out of foreclosure by paying the delinquent taxes and interest or penalty accrued.
 After the list is published, you can stop the foreclosure proceeding at any time before the court issues a judgment by paying the delinquent taxes, plus interest and a penalty of 5% of the total amount of taxes and interest charged against the property.
 (Or.
 Rev. Stat. § 312.110.)